 What’s worth tracking down you ask?
 Her rendition of Who Will Buy? from the Broadway production of Oliver!, released on The Second Barbra Streisand Album remains one of the purest, most beautiful things that I have heard on record, and it has absolutely everything to do with her theatrical approach.
 Never Will I Marry, Non, C’est Rien, How Does the Wine Taste? and Keepin’ Out of Mischief Now are all similarly blazing examples of her varied and convincing character roles in songs on those transcendental early albums.

 My love of sixties Streisand doesn’t mean that I’m not enamoured of the subsequent shifts in tone as her voice has aged like a fine Pope-worthy wine.
-She now has lovely breathy and sandy notes of great depth and feeling which adds a whole new facet of sound- and this evolution hasn’t diminished the purity; it has a different tone, but the voice is still smooth as honey (or indeed, Buddah).
+She now has lovely breathy and sandy notes of great depth and feeling which adds a whole new facet of sound- and this evolution hasn’t diminished the purity.
+It has a different tone, but the voice is still smooth as honey (or indeed, like Buddah).

-It’s well documented in interviews that as a theatrical singer, Streisand approaches each song as a performance, and boy, does it show.
-The cast albums, Broadway albums, movie soundtracks and The Movie Album and indeed, the showtunes which can be found snuggling between other classics on many of her albums- are all glowing examples of her craft and her seasoned and accomplished narrative talents.
+Interviews show that as a theatrical singer, Streisand approaches each song as a performance, and boy does it show.
+The cast albums, Broadway albums, movie soundtracks, The Movie Album and indeed, the showtunes which can be found snuggling between other classics on many of her albums- are all glowing examples of her craft and and accomplished narrative talents.